1958 anti-Tamil pogrom: 25 May

-May 26
+26 May

+Attacks on Tamils continued in the Polonnaruwa District.
+Two irrigation officers, one Sinhalese Christian and another Tamil, were shot dead at Diyabeduma after being unable to recite a Buddhist verse and, in the former's case, being unable to explain that he was a Sinhalese Christian.
 Tamil refugees in Polonnaruwa were being guarded at the police station.
 Throughout the day, Sinhalese mobs from various parts of the Polonnaruwa area converged at the station for a nighttime assault.
 There was only a small police force to keep the crowd at bay.
 At around 2 p.m., an army unit of 25 men arrived with a Bren gun to aid the police officers.
 Fearing that the unit's arrival was a sign of more army units on the way, the 3,000 strong mob decided to attack the station before more security arrived.
 At around 3:20 pm, the mob started to advance onto the police station.
 The army fired warning shots, but this only made the mob more confident that the army was bluffing.
 Polonnaruwa District Government Agent Derryck Aluwihare signed an order permitting the security forces to shoot people if necessary.
 With this, the soldiers fired a Bren gun at the advancing crowd, killing three.
 The crowd dispersed thereafter.

 Violence against Tamils also took place in areas like Kurunegala, Dambulla, Galewela, and Panadura.
-At 10 a.m. that morning, following the spread of news of the deaths of Police Sergeant Appuhamy and D. A. Seneviratne, Sinhalese gangs began beating Tamils in Colombo and several of its suburbs.
+At 10 a.m. that morning, following the spread of news of the murders of Police Sergeant Appuhamy and D. A. Seneviratne, Sinhalese gangs began beating Tamils in Colombo and several of its suburbs.
 Shops were burned and looted.
 At this stage, the violence was largely limited to assault, looting, and arson.
 That evening, Prime Minister Bandaranaike made an appeal to the nation calling for peace.
 However, he implied that Tamils had initiated the riots by only mentioning the killings in the Batticaloa District, particularly D. A. Seneviratne's murder, as a cause of communal violence.